CAMERA-MRI/IMAGINE/Hardware/Gradients/Gradient_Design.md

 11. Base Geometry: Draw a circle at the center (0, 0) with a radius equal to the outer radius of the gradient coil.
 12. Shelling: Offset this circle inward by 3mm to create an inscribed circle.
 13. Initial Extrusion: Extrude these circles to half the total height of the gradient coil (L/2) to create a half-cylinder.
-14. Secondary Geometry: Draw a second set of circles (using the same offsets from steps 11 and 12) at center $(0, 0)$, positioned at either the top or bottom face of the first cylinder.
+14. Secondary Geometry: Draw a second set of circles (using the same offsets from steps 11 and 12) at the center (0, 0), positioned at either the top or bottom face of the first cylinder.
-15. Full Extrusion: Extrude these circles in the opposite direction (positive or negative $Z$) to complete the other half of the coil height.
+15. Full Extrusion: Extrude these circles in the opposite direction (positive or negative Z) to complete the other half of the coil height.
 16. Merging Cylinder: Use the UNION command to merge the two half-cylinders into one solid, full-length cylinder for the gradient coil former.
 17. Merging Coil Paths: Use the UNION command to merge all four coil quadrants into a single object.
 18. Groove Creation: Use the SUBTRACT command to remove the quadrant coil objects from the cylinder, thereby creating the winding grooves.